SladeLu/sladelu.github.io/_pages/includes/intro.md

 I am currently a postdoctoral researcher, starting in December 2024.
 I completed my Ph.D. in 2024 from the Department of Computing at The Hong Kong Polytechnic University ([HK PolyU](https://www.polyu.edu.hk/)).
-Prior to that, I graduated with a B.Eng in Computer Science and Technology from the Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn/en/)) in 2019.
-My research interests are centered around Edge Computing, Video Analytics, Privacy Protection, and Large Language Model Inference.
+Before that, I graduated with a B.Eng in Computer Science and Technology from the Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn/en/)) in 2019.
+My research interests focus on the performance, enhancing privacy protection, and improving energy efficiency of Edge Computing Systems, on applications in Video Analytics Systems and Large Language Model Inference.

 ***